nikitavoloboev/data/focusing/rules.md

 - Invest in learning/using/building new tools.
 - Wear comfortable clothes.
 Limit choice in clothing.
 Wear same clean clothes.
 - Use standing desk.
 Never sit for long.
 Sit up right.
+- Only use the bed for sleep ideally.
+Be purposeful in any environment I am in.
+Start days quickly.
 - Don't overthink things to the point of not doing anything.
 Clear up any confusion.

 ## Ideas